OctopusDeploy/blog/blog/2017-05/octopuses.md

 When we first built Octopus, we imagined it would be used by small teams to deploy applications to a dozen or so machines.
 Over time, we've [seen customers scale Octopus up to many thousands of machines](https://octopus.com/blog/octostats), deploying hundreds of different projects.
 At that scale, customers need their Octopus servers to be online at all times, so we support running a single [Octopus server across a multi-node, high availability cluster](https://octopus.com/high-availability).

-One great big Octopus server isn't always a great idea though, especially when it's used by a large number of teams that don't share a lot in common.
+One great big Octopus server isn't always a great idea though.

+You may have a large number of teams that don't share a lot in common.
 That was the case at Accenture, who [standardized on Octopus](https://channel9.msdn.com/Shows/ANZMVP/Updating-Octopus-Deploy-at-Accenture-with-Jim-Szubryt-and-Damian-Brady) across the organization, and had many hundreds of teams on a handful of very large Octopus servers.
 For their scenario, it made much more sense to split the big Octopus servers into lots of small ones, effectively giving each team or handful of teams their own small, isolated Octopus servers.

-Another very common scenario is [security isolation](https://octopus.com/docs/patterns/isolated-octopus-deploy-servers).
-Customers who [deploy their applications into PCI Compliant environments](https://octopus.com/docs/reference/pci-compliance-and-octopus-deploy) typically end up managing two separate Octopus servers: one in their development/insecure environment, and one in their production/secure environment.
-In this scenario the difficulty is in synchronizing projects across the two security zones.
+Or perhaps your organization is [PCI compliant](https://octopus.com/docs/reference/pci-compliance-and-octopus-deploy), and requires a strict separation between your development and production environments.
+Customers in this situation often [manage an Octopus instance in each security zone](https://octopus.com/docs/patterns/isolated-octopus-deploy-servers) and synchronize projects across the two.

 ## Why would I split up my Octopus servers?